 Kahneman notes that these systems are in perpetual conflict, as System 2 is tasked with overriding the impulses of System 1.
 Consider the bat-and-ball problem: ‘A bat and ball cost $1.10.
 The bat costs $1 more than the ball.
 How much does the ball cost?’
 When an individual is presented with this problem, System 2 must override System 1’s intuition that the answer is 10 cents.
 Though it takes only a little mental mathematics to calculate the correct response (5 cents), Kahneman reports that half of undergraduates from Harvard, MIT and Princeton who were asked the question offered the System 1 response.
 The example seems to demonstrate students’ momentary failure to override their System 1 impulses.
 That mental check requires considerable cognitive effort – effort that Kahneman considers a scarce resource.
 The behavioural economic model of the psyche is characterised by a ‘division of labour’ between the two systems, which allocate cognitive resources to minimise effort and optimise outcomes.

 As some psychoanalysts have noted, this dual-systems concept is strikingly reminiscent of Freud’s thinking on the dual nature of mental processes.
 Freud divided cognitive processes into two modes of representation: primary process and secondary process.
 Primary process is largely non-verbal and unconscious; it is evident in fantasies and dreams, and is governed by pleasure.
 In contrast, Freud described secondary process as logical, deliberative and constrained by reality.
-He suggested that these processes are associated with mental agencies – the well-known id, ego and superego – that are in constant conflict in a battle for psychic dominance.
+In An Outline of Psychoanalysis (1940), he suggested that these processes are associated with mental agencies – the well-known id, ego and superego – that are in constant conflict in a battle for psychic dominance.
 If our ids (characterised by primary process) drive us to eat cake for dessert, our egos (characterised by secondary process) might rein us in and lead us to choose fruit instead.

 Behavioural economists have, like Freud, attempted to understand mental life by examining deviations from normal or adaptive functioning.
 Using laboratory experiments, behavioural economists observe systematic errors in individuals’ responses to arrive at their biases and heuristics.
 For example, researchers have found evidence that people inaccurately predict what their preferences would be in emotionally intense situations – reflecting a ‘hot-cold empathy gap’ – and that people are biased toward the status quo when making decisions.